 Spotify, Apple Music, and Pandora rank as the most popular music subscription services in the U.S., while the most watched on-demand video subscriptions are Netflix, Amazon Prime, and Hulu.
 Music subscription services don’t require much speed—in most cases only a few Kbps—but still, these can add up, depending on how many people are streaming or using your Internet connection at once.

 - Netflix recommends anywhere from 2.5–25 Mbps depending on the quality of video

 - Amazon Prime Video requires as little as 900 Kbps and up to 3.5 Mbps for HD

 - Hulu requires a minimum of 1.5 Mbps

 Check with your Internet Service Provider to find out how much speed your plan gives you—then verify your connection is up to par by running a quick speed test.

 Do you have the best kind of Internet for your home?

 Another factor to take into account, is the type of Internet you have.
 A large percentage of survey participants—49, to be exact—have cable Internet while 27 percent have DSL, and 13 percent have fiber.
 What’s the difference?
 DSL is generally the least expensive of the three, but also slower.
 It’s a great option for people who don’t need a lot of speed and just use the Internet for basic web surfing.
-Cable Internet offers faster speeds, and fiber even faster speeds than cable.
+Cable internet offers faster speeds, and fiber internet offers even faster speeds than cable.
 But, with great speed comes great financial responsibility.

 So how do you figure out how much speed you need and which kind of Internet is best for you?
 Try this to help you determine what sort of connection is best for your home and how much speed you’ll want for optimal streaming.